IntelliTect-Samples/EWU-CSCD379-2023-Spring/Assignment1.md

 The purpose of this assignment is to solidify your learning of:

-- Building a Nuxt, Vue, Vuetify, TypeScript App
+- Building a Vue 3, Vuetify, TypeScript App
 - Unit testing infrastructure using Jest
 - Creating a CI/CD pipeline with GitHub Actions
 - Deploying the site to Azure